 MCF uses ultra-low-density material and high temperatures to harness fusion – conditions that can’t lead to an uncontrolled reaction.
 Please be assured that there is no connection between STEP and a fusion bomb, and no possibility of an uncontrolled chain reaction.

 Q: This project must therefore include a pressurised system that converts heat energy from the reaction to electrical energy probably through water and turbines etc – is this the case for this design?

 A: Yes, there will be a conventional steam turbine driven by the heat from the fusion reactor.

-Q: Is there any radiation by-products and consequently any risk to the environment or workers?
-Also seems to require a lot of energy to operate.
-Is there a size below which it uses more power than it generates?
+Q: Are there any radiation by-products and consequently any risk to the environment or workers?

 Q: Please give us an idea of the radiative materials produced in the process and end of life?

 Q: Will this proposed fusion reactor produce any radioactive materials that will have to be disposed of either during life or at end of the project’s life?

 A: The radioactive risk is not the same as fission: tritium is a gas, with a half-life of just over 12 years; fission reactors have solid waste that can take many thousands of years before decaying to marginal safety.
 Fusion sites are not considered to be nuclear sites, and will not require a nuclear licence or security, according to the latest recommendations from government.

 There are no radioactive waste by-products from the fusion reaction itself – it converts hydrogen to helium, and helium is the waste.
 The process will mean that the vacuum vessel itself will become irradiated (from the neutrons), and as it reaches the end of its useful life, the vessel will be removed and stored on site as intermediate level waste – similar to a medical isotope facility.